-- Cobras are characterized by their signature hood that flares around their head when threatened or attacking.
+- Cobras are characterized by their signature hood that flares around the head when threatened or attacking.

-- The snakes are found throughout Southeast Asia down into southern Africa.
+- The snakes are found throughout Southeast Asia and down into southern Africa.

 - The largest cobra in the world is the king cobra.

-These nightmarish snakes are found on islands off of Southeast Asia as well as on the mainland.
-They also inhabit down through South Africa.
-All of these snakes are venomous and are also quite large snakes.
+These nightmarish snakes are found on islands off the coasts of Southeast Asia as well as on the mainland.
+They also live from there down through South Africa.
+All of these snakes are venomous and are quite large snakes.
 Some grow to only a couple of feet long, but others stretch to nearly 20 feet.
-But, just what are the largest cobras in the world, and how big are they?
+So, what are the largest cobras in the world, and how big are they?
+Here’s a picture preview:

-Read on to learn more about ten of the largest cobras in the world.
+Read on to learn more fascinating information about 10 of the largest cobras in the world!

 10. Cape Cobra (Naja nivea)